canonical/snapcraft/CONTRIBUTING.md

 give us permission to use your contributions.

 1. If there is a [Snapcraft bug][2] you are trying to fix, please refer to it here.
-If it is a feature that has not been discussed before, please raise awareness on https://forum.snapcraft.io under the *snapcraft* topic so we are on the same track and you don't work in vain or step over what someone else is already working on, doing so actually saves time!
+If it is a feature that has not been discussed, please raise awareness on https://forum.snapcraft.io under the *snapcraft* topic.
+This will ensure that we're all on the same page, and your work is not in vain or duplicating what someone else is already doing.
+This actually saves time!

 2. We use a forking, feature-based workflow.